AirshipCMS/Docs/Marketing/What-Airship-is-Not.md

 Different because we Don't Give you a GUI.
 What does Airship provide?
 A playground for developers to build.
 Unlike the solutions that exist out there, we _don't_ give you a GUI for drag and drop.
 Let's be honest... the 4 hours it would take you to "customize your site" will get you close, you will be 75% happy, and you could have used those 4 hours to do whatever your core expertise is... and just pay a web designer or developer to craft your site to your specifications.
 THat is the kind of relationship we are interested in.

+Still there are cases where Airship ISN'T a good fit.
+And we need to address that.
+Data heavy, requires websocks.